lidia-k/PatternX-Duplicate-Finder/README.md

     2) We define the nodes that have the edge types of fullname_npi, fullname_email, fullname_sap_no, or fullname_qb_id as "obvious duplicates."
 - Output: Edges craeted between matching nodes.

-**Step 4.** Do RAG with a language model.
+**Step 4.
+Do RAG with a language model.**

 - Method:
-    1) When processing and loading the original data to Neo4J in the step 1, the text summary gets generated for each node.
+    1) When processing and loading the original data to Neo4J in the step 1, the text summary is generated for each node.
     2)